El Centrito Family Learning Centers’ Board

 mission and vision.
 However, following her recent sabbatical, Luann

-made the decision to explore new career opportunities.
+made the decision to explore new career opportunities making money from web site.
 The board

 is grateful for Luann’s pioneering vision and years of dedicated